 The more prep you put into things, the more professional you’ll sound.
 Planning your shows a while in advance will help to add structure and consistency to your station, giving your listeners a sense of what they can expect from you in the future.
 It’s important to be consistent in your show’s style and content, as it will aid you in fostering a solid listener base.

 Consider the future of your station

 You probably have an ultimate goal in mind for your online radio station – like worldwide fame.
-But, it’s important to start with smaller goals – you probably won’t achieve fame overnight.
+But, it’s essential to start with smaller goals as you probably won’t achieve radio fame overnight.
 You should have your eye on growing your station.
-Marketing your station will be a key factor in its growth and popularity.
-So take social media by storm to get your brand out there – there are tons of platforms where you can post links and info about your station.
+Marketing your station will be a crucial factor in its growth and popularity.
+So take social media by storm to get your brand out there; there are tons of platforms where you can post links and info about your station.

 You can consider adding new DJ’s or hosts as time goes on.
 The world is full of potential listeners – expand your listener base by creating different shows scheduled throughout the day.
 As your station grows in popularity, invite more guests for interviews or guest-hosting opportunities.
 Once your station has developed, you can start thinking about investing in better gear to make the recording and listener experience as smooth as possible.
 Keep your eye on the prize – it’ll be hard work to become a successful and popular host, but don’t stop trying.